Sammontalbano22/Sammontalbano22/README.md

 - During my internship seeking journey, I found it difficult to constantly update my resume to match Job Descriptions while still maintaing a successful ATS compliant template, so I created a ResumeBuilding program that allows for easy updating with GPT 4.0 assistance.
     - [ResumeBuilder](https://github.com/Sammontalbano22/PythonProjects/blob/main/resumebuilder.py)

 - This year for my dad's birthday I created a Stardew-Valley style game highlighting our many outdoor adventures.
 For this project I used the Unity game engine.
-Not only did this improve my understanding of game development, but it also helped with my understanding of C#
+Not only did this improve my understanding of game development, but it also helped with my understanding of C#.
     - ![Arkansas River Pixel Art](https://github.com/Sammontalbano22/About-Me/blob/main/yay.jpg)